 But her bones might ache, and her skin might sag -

 She's so content because she's got a Harry Rag!

 Oh, Harry Rag, Harry Rag,

 She'll do anything just to get a Harry Rag!

 She curses herself for the life she's led;

 Then rolls herself a Harry Rag and puts herself to bed...

-Alice in Chains's second album, Dirt is a genuinely chilling example of this trope, with almost all of the lyrics being written by singer Layne Staley about his own heroin addiction.
+- Alice in Chains's second album, Dirt is a genuinely chilling example of this trope, with many of the lyrics being written by singer Layne Staley about his own heroin addiction.

 So many girls I know poison their wombs for sure

 I'm sick of all these girls poisoning their...